19balazs86/PlayingWithGenerativeAI/README.md

 Prerequisite: the examples use the [OpenAI platform](https://platform.openai.com/api-keys).
 Assuming an environment variable (OpenAI__ApiKey) is present

 - **ConsoleAppSK**
-  - `KernelInvokePrompt.cs`: Few examples of using the *Kernel* by calling the *InvokePrompt* method
+  - [E01_KernelInvokePrompt.cs](ConsoleAppSK/Examples/E01_KernelInvokePrompt.cs): Few examples of using the *Kernel* by calling the *InvokePrompt* method
-  - `ChatCompletion.cs`: Using the *IChatCompletionService* with a preserved *ChatHistory*
+  - [E02_ChatCompletion.cs](ConsoleAppSK/Examples/E02_ChatCompletion.cs): Using the *IChatCompletionService* with a preserved *ChatHistory*
-  - `DescribeImage.cs`: Using the *IChatCompletionService* to describe an image with *ImageContent(URL)*
+  - [E03_DescribeImage.cs](ConsoleAppSK/Examples/E03_DescribeImage.cs): Using the *IChatCompletionService* to describe an image with *ImageContent(URL)*
-  - `TextToImage.cs`: Using the *ITextToImageService* to generate an image based on the given prompt
+  - [E04_TextToImage.cs](ConsoleAppSK/Examples/E04_TextToImage.cs): Using the *ITextToImageService* to generate an image based on the given prompt
-  - `EmbeddingSimilarity.cs`: Use the *ITextEmbeddingGenerationService* to generate embeddings for texts and the *TensorPrimitives.CosineSimilarity* to compare the embedded vectors
+  - [E05_EmbeddingSimilarity.cs](ConsoleAppSK/Examples/E05_EmbeddingSimilarity.cs): Use the *ITextEmbeddingGenerationService* to generate embeddings for texts and the *TensorPrimitives.CosineSimilarity* to compare the embedded vectors
 - **WebApiSK**
-  - Endpoint `/weather-forecast`: Simple example of using the *Kernel* by calling the InvokePrompt method to describe the weather at x°C
+  - [Endpoint /weather-forecast](WebApiSK/Endpoints/WeatherForecastEndpoints.cs): Simple example of using the *Kernel* by calling the InvokePrompt method to describe the weather at x°C
-  - Endpoint `/current-time`: *IChatCompletionService* getting the current time from a plug-in
+  - [Endpoint /current-time](WebApiSK/Endpoints/CurrentTimeEndpoints.cs): *IChatCompletionService* getting the current time from a plug-in

 #### Resources